payalmohnani/fastapi-project1/README.md

 # fastapi-project1
-**"fastapi-project1"** is my first **REST API** backend development project which I created by following the youtube tutorial by @Sanjeev-Thiyagrajan .
+**"fastapi-project1"** is my first **REST API** backend development project which I created by following the youtube tutorial by @Sanjeev-Thiyagarajan .
 It is a social media type application which performs basic social media like operations(**CRUD**-based API).

 It has 2 main parts : Posts and Users.